Ujeeee/waterfly-iii-ai/README.md

 - Bills
   - View bills and their overview organized into groups
   - Inspect bill details and see connected transactions

+## AI-Powered Receipt Parsing

+This enhanced version of Waterfly III includes AI-powered receipt parsing capabilities using Google Gemini.
+This feature allows you to:

+### **Setup**
+1. Go to **Settings** → **Gemini AI Settings**
+2. Enter your Google AI Studio API key (get one at [ai.google.dev](https://ai.google.dev))
+3. Select your preferred AI model
+4. Choose your preferred language for parsed results

+### **Usage**
+1. When adding a transaction, tap the attachments icon (📎)
+2. Take a photo of your receipt or upload an existing image
+3. Tap the "Parse with AI" button (✨)
+4. Review the extracted data in the preview dialog
+5. Tap "Auto-Fill Transaction Form" to populate the transaction

+### **Features**
+- **Smart Data Extraction**: Automatically detects amount, date, merchant, category, and payment method
+- **Multi-Language Support**: Results in your preferred language (merchant names preserved)
+- **Configurable Models**: Choose from various Gemini models based on your needs
+- **Title Case Categories**: Clean, properly formatted category names
+- **Detailed Notes**: Comprehensive receipt information stored in notes field
+- **Privacy-Focused**: Images processed by Google AI but not stored permanently

+### **Supported Languages**
+- English
+- Indonesian (default)
+- Spanish
+- French
+- German
+- Japanese
+- Korean
+- Chinese (Simplified)

 ### Feature Status